philoniare/kanban-project/README.md

 - 404 page redirect on unknown routes
 - Persistent storage of data on localStorage
 - Add to Homescreen with an icon
 - Push notification when a new card created
+- Show description when list is empty